awsdocs/amazon-ecr-user-guide/doc_source/RepositoryPolicyExamples.md

 ## Example: Restricting Access to Specific IP Addresses<a name="IAM_restrict_ip"></a>

-The following example grants permissions to any user to perform any Amazon ECR operations on the specified repository\.
+The following example grants permissions to any user to perform any Amazon ECR operations when applied to a repository\.
 However, the request must originate from the range of IP addresses specified in the condition\.

 The condition in this statement identifies the `54.240.143.*` range of allowed Internet Protocol version 4 \(IPv4\) IP addresses, with one exception: `54.240.143.188`\.